Dr-irshad/ModSense-Real-Time-AI-Powered-Violence-Detection-System-/README.md

 - Government and smart city initiatives
 - Research collaborations

-If you want to co-develop, integrate, or deploy VSense at scale, reach out.
+If you want to co-develop, integrate, or deploy ModSense at scale, reach out.

 ---